 The Doctoral of Musical Arts in Historical Performance is granted upon successful completion of a program of study, written and oral qualifying examinations, and terminal projects appropriate to the student’s field of specialization.
 Students must complete a minimum of 48 semester credits with grades no lower than B- in graduate-level coursework.
 All degree requirements must be completed within seven years of the date of matriculation.

 All entering Doctor of Musical Arts students are required to take proficiency examinations in music theory and music history.
 These examinations are given online before the start of classes.
 Accepted students are notified in advance of the exam dates and contents, and are responsible for taking them by the specified deadline.
 Exam results are used for advisement and may establish prerequisite or required coursework.
 Material covered in these examinations is commonly presented in most undergraduate degree programs in music.
 Students in historical performance will additionally be examined in counterpoint.

 Historical Performance Program Outline

-Students must complete a minimum of 48 graduate credits including music history and music theory:
+Students must complete a minimum of 48 graduate credits, as follows: